OcelotBabou/Quartz/content/8-NPC/Gods/Ancients/Alache.md

 - **Appearance**:

-Alache is often depicted as a figure cloaked in deep, impenetrable shadows, with only his chilling, reflective eyes visible.
-The elven depiction of him show dark, flowing garments that merge into the shadows, while his head is adorned with a dark, elongated helmet and a dark halo that encircles his head.
+Alache in his traditional form is the embodiment of the unseen and the unknown, a deity cloaked entirely in shadows.
+His form is fluid and intangible, merging seamlessly with the darkness around him, making it difficult to discern where his outline begins or ends.
+The darkness that envelops Alache is not merely absence of light but a living, breathing presence that whispers secrets and watches the world with a quiet, all-knowing gaze.
+His eyes, when they choose to reveal themselves, shine like cold stars against the pitch black of his form, piercing through the shadows to observe the realm of mortals.
+His head is adorned with a dark elongated helmet, more a silhouette than a solid object.
+Encircling this helmet is a dark halo, reminiscent of an eclipse, that emits a dark light of its own.

+Alache's more humanoid depiction presents him as a strikingly handsome figure, with skin as pale and luminous as moonlight.
+This form is designed to interact more directly with those who worship him, providing a relatable visage that embodies his divine qualities.
+His hair is long, flowing like liquid night, spilling over his shoulders in waves of soft darkness that contrast with his pale skin.
+His eyes retain their mysterious glow, reflective and deep, suggesting an understanding of the deepest secrets of the universe.
+His garments in this form are elegant and flowing, made of fabrics that seem to absorb light.
+The dark halo remains a constant, hovering behind his head, it's centre a true darkness, that seems to engulf all light around it.
 - **Height**: Varies, often difficult to determine due to shadowy nature.
 - **Weight**: Variable
-- **Distinguishing Features**: His dark halo that seems to engulf light itself.
+- **Distinguishing Features**: His dark halo that seems omits an ominous dark light.
 Dark, flowing garments that blend into the shadows.

 ## Personality